Welcome

 3. Submission of a SAR to the NCA

-If the MLRO concludes that there is knowledge or suspicion of money laundering, they must submit a SAR to the NCA.
-The SAR should include as much detail as possible about the client, transaction, and reasons for suspicion.
+If the MLRO concludes that there is knowledge or suspicion of money laundering, they must submit a SAR to the NCA via the secure online portal (preferred), setting out:

-After submitting a SAR, the firm must not proceed with the relevant transaction until either consent is received from the NCA or the statutory notice period expires (usually 7 working days).
-If consent is refused, a moratorium period of up to 31 days may apply.
+After submitting a SAR, the firm must not proceed with the relevant transaction or act that could amount to a prohibited act until consent is received from the NCA or deemed consent arises after the notice period.
+If the NCA refuses consent, the moratorium period (up to 31 days) applies, and may be extended on application up to a maximum of 217 days.

 Worked Example 1.2